Cookies

 The draft details the use of mandatory e-invoices between Spanish businesses, with an exemption for simplified invoices.
 The decree establishes the e-invoicing system in Spain, which involves private e-invoicing service providers and a public platform managed by the Spanish Tax Agency (Agencia Tributaria).

 The businesses themselves can decide on which transmission channel to use: via a private service provider or through the public platform.
-Businesses who choose to use a private service provider to receive their invoices, have the responsibility to inform their business partners about the e-invoicing entry point.
+Businesses that choose to use a private service provider to receive their invoices, have the responsibility to inform their business partners about the e-invoicing entry point.

 Spain’s e-invoicing technical requirements